-you hear that rust never sleeps… nor avarice. however you see the current circumstances, and even taking into account some of the stupid shit we are only half awake for, there have been far better days for common sense in the usa. i am not a nostalgic person: reason is down for the count.
+you hear that rust never sleeps… nor avarice. however you see the current circumstances, and even taking into account some of the stupid shit we are only half awake for, there have been far better days for common sense in the usa. in fact, reason has no place in it at all.

 and though the rural parts seem completely alienated from the suburbs, and the metropolitan hasn’t a clue wtf drugs (meth with roofie chaser?) the rest are taking, who is really doing well? …other than the 1%. i suppose if one has been staring at the pavement it doesn’t make any difference.